VegashP/Diggibyte/README.md

-# 🛠️ Internship Project: Learning Python & GitHub
+# 🛠️ Internship: Learning Python & GitHub

 This repository documents my learning during my internship, where I focused on mastering **Python programming** and using **GitHub for version control and collaboration**.